 “By contrast, in typical teams, consultants generally start talking about problems only when they are already overstressed and less able to think rationally or do much about them.”

 Re-read that last sentence.
-The always-on, smartphone-addicted lifestyle of the average Woodland Park & Colorado Springs business owner makes it LESS likely that you will think rationally about the strategic decisions you need to make in your business.
+The always-on, smartphone-addicted lifestyle of the average Pikes Peak Area business owner makes it LESS likely that you will think rationally about the strategic decisions you need to make in your business.

 But forcing yourself to take time off, one evening a week, then one day a week — and perhaps yes, as Mr. Koch recommends, even 4 days a week — will force you to make clearer more strategic decisions.